 Term life insurance policies do not have a cash value.
 Their benefit is only payable to the beneficiaries during the term and upon the death of the insured person.

 Most types of permanent life insurance offer a cash value component that accumulates as policy premiums are paid.
 This cash value typically grows with a guaranteed minimum rate of return.

 In most cases, the insured person can borrow against the cash value that’s accumulated in the policy, withdraw the cash value, or leave it in the policy to increase the death benefit.

 Because these two life insurance options have so many differences, choosing between them is really a simple matter of evaluating your individual circumstances.
 Here are some easy guidelines:

 Permanent life insurance is great for:

-Before purchasing any type of life insurance, make sure you understand your policy.
+Before purchasing any type of life insurance, make sure you understand the policy you are considering.
 While term life insurance is more affordable and fairly straightforward, it provides coverage for a limited time.
 Permanent life insurance, although more expensive, can include additional benefits, which may be beneficial to your unique circumstances.

 Some financial topics related to life insurance, like setting up a trust or managing estate taxes, require the advice of tax and estate planning professionals.
 Taking the time to plan carefully when it comes to choosing between permanent life insurance and term life insurance is an important part of the process of creating a successful financial future.

 If you’re interested in learning more about both term and permanent life insurance policies with Ethos, a great way to start the process is to learn which product we can offer you based on your response to a few quick questions.